vatesfr/xen-orchestra/docs/docs/backups-and-dr/backup-features-and-settings.md

   #bindAddress = '0.0.0.0'
   ```

 - **Temporary.** A live mount only lasts as long as the Xen Orchestra process serving it: restarting or updating XOA ends it, and the disk becomes unavailable to the VM.
-Stop using the disk before.
+Stop using the disk before restarting or updating XOA.
 If Xen Orchestra stopped unexpectedly, the `[XO backup] <VM name>` SR stays behind with nothing serving it: detach the disk from the VM and forget the SR.

 ### Live mount a disk during a restore